 Even though the LKB Series systems are large and rugged, they should be handled with the same care as any precision measuring instrument.
+Larger Measuring Heads are quite heavy, and adequate handling equipment must be available.
 Severe jolts or bumps to the head or Metering Unit may cause movement of internal parts, and possibly a malfunction.
+It also advisable to avoid supporting the head-halves by the windows insulation.
+The window insulation is tough, but brittle.
 Personnel involved in the installation should be experienced with equipment of similar size and weight.
 They should also be familiar with the technical terms, warnings, and instructions in this manual, and all plant safety rules, and be able to follow these.